hongde-yu/hongde-yu.github.io/content/publication/2015-06-03-C-ChemicalScience/index.md

 ---
-title: "Self-assembling 1D core/shell microrods by the introduction of additives: a one-pot and shell-tunable method"
+title: "1.
+Self-assembling 1D core/shell microrods by the introduction of additives: a one-pot and shell-tunable method"
 authors:
 - Jun Xu
 - admin